JeffreySarnoff/ArbNumerics.jl/README.md

 ## The Arb C library

 - [Arb](https://arblib.org) is a C library for rigorous real and complex arithmetic with arbitrary precision.
-  Fredrik Johansson is ArbReal's designer and primary author., with contributions from others.
+  Fredrik Johansson is Arb's designer and primary author., with contributions from others.

 - Arb tracks numerical errors automatically using the midpoint-radius representation of an interval.